 “Free schools,” which had their heyday decades ago, operate on the belief that children are naturally curious and learn best when they want to, not when forced to.
 Today, the approach is getting another look from some parents and students tired of standardized testing, excessive homework, and overly rigid curriculums in regular schools.

 One recent day at the Brooklyn Free School, the “schedule” included the following: chess, debate, filming horror movies, and making caves for Teenage Mutant Ninja Turtles.

 The Democratic Meeting is the heart and soul of Brooklyn Free School.
-Once a week the entire school comes together to make announcements, give props, voice concerns, and work together to take responsibility for the governance and well-being of our school.
-Meetings are chaired by students.
-With the exception of issues of health and safety, all students and staff have an equal vote in decision-making at school.
+Once a week, the entire school comes together to make announcements, give props, voice concerns, and work together to take responsibility for the governance and well-being of our school.
+Students chair meetings.
+Except for health and safety issues, all students and staff have an equal vote in decision-making at school.

 The green roof art school, Singapore